 In making costs orders Courts take into account the conduct of the litigants towards each other in regard to their efforts in resolving their differences before hearing.

 In a case in the New South Wales Supreme Court4 to resolve a dispute between sibling executors the Court said it was possible to determine whether one or other of the parties had acted so unreasonably that the other should have costs.

 Further, the Court said it was “entitled to look not only at the period of litigation but at pre-litigation conduct.”
 And it did so.

 Information on costs in estates matters can be found in the South Australian Law Handbook, published online by the Legal Services Commission of South Australia.

-Costs when contesting a will for family provision is discussed here.
-It is worth noting that increasingly, at least in New South Wales, it is not always automatic that costs of challenging a will for more provision will be paid out of the deceased’s estate.
+More on costs when contesting a will for family provision here.
+In New South Wales it is not always automatic that costs of challenging a will for more provision will be paid out of the deceased’s estate.